 Colour guide: How much difference does colour make to a Mercedes C-Class?

 Once you’ve set your heart on the car you want, the next big decision is usually which colour to go for.
-Optional extras like big alloy wheels and other trim personalisation are important too, but the shade of your car remains the best way to add that personal touch.
+As much as optional packages and alloy wheel choice matter, the shade of your car remains the best way to add that personal touch.

 But which to go for?
-Car makers offer hundreds and hundreds of different hues, but to simplify your main options we’ve had a look at the colours of one of the country’s most popular lease cars – the C-Class.
-Mercedes offers 11 shades in total, although some are admittedly rather similar to each other.
+Car makers offer hundreds of different hues, but to simplify your main options we’ve had a look at the colours of one of the country’s most popular lease cars – the C-Class.
+Mercedes offers nine shades for its compact exec in total, although some are admittedly rather similar to each other.

 Its marketing department clearly does its research though, because the colours that are available are more or less made up of the UK’s most popular car colours.
 To demonstrate how colour can change the look of a car, we’ve had a closer look at the C-Class’ colour chart to hopefully help you make up your mind which hue is for you…